 RCTC offers an Accounting AS degree (Accounting Transfer Pathways) and an Accounting Clerk diploma.

 Program Start Date(s)

 Students can start coursework any semester.
-Some courses are offered online, 8-week accelerated, face-to-face (day and evening), and hybrid.
-Some courses are not offered every semester so students are encouraged to meet with program advisors to plan ahead.
+Many courses are offered online, face-to-face, hybrid (day and evening) and some in an accelerated format.
+Some courses are not offered every semester, so students are encouraged to meet with program advisors to plan ahead.

-Every business, government and nonprofit entity has a need for accounting.
+Accounting is the language of business.
+Every business- small, medium, large; private or public; manufacturing, service, healthcare, retail, or financial have a need for accounting skills.
 Pay and benefits vary with employer size, location and type.
 Compensation also varies with the employee’s education, experience and responsibility.

 Rochester Community and Technical College is also accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 The U.S. Department of Education’s (USDE) gainful employment regulations require disclosure of certain program information for programs that lead to certificates or diplomas and are financial aid eligible.